Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plain.

 Wilmer Buss jumped on board, persuaded the driver to wait.

-He was someone I had worked hard to get, said uh Amanda Bass, who is 19.
+He was someone I had worked hard to get, said Amanda Bass, who is 19.

 I couldn't let him go, not after seeing how far he'd come.

-So at the at the at the heart of the Obama campaign strategy is a national effort to increase registration and turnout among the millions of Democrat-inclined Americans who have not been voting, particularly young people and African Americans.
+So at the heart of the Obama campaign strategery is a national effort to increase registration and turnout among the millions of Democrat-inclined Americans who have not been voting, particularly young people and African Americans.

-Now we all get soapy syrupy when we hear about voter registration because we all think, isn't it this wonderful?
+Now we all get soapy syrupy when we hear about voter registration because we all think, isn't it just wonderful?

-All these new voters registering their preth pay the Democrat Pratt.
+All these new voters registering to participate in the Democrat process.

-One of the things that astounds me about this, in every poll that you see, and I don't doubt these numbers, and Anywhere from 89 to 93% of blacks in a presidential poll say they're going to vote for Obama.
+One of the things that astounds me about this, in every poll that you see, and I don't doubt these numbers, anywhere from 89 to 93% of blacks in a presidential poll say they're going to vote for Obama.

 Why do they have to go out and register anybody?